 Clogged Bathroom Drains

-In many homes, the bathroom sink doubles as a dressing table, and everyone in the family shampoos in the shower.
-Hair and soap are washed into bathroom drains day and night, and the cruddy mess can quickly jam up the plumbing.
-Regular clearing of the traps saves your plumbing, and it also cuts down on cleaning time -- water that flows out of the tub quickly doesn't allow dirt to settle on these surfaces.
+In many homes, the bathroom sink doubles as a dressing table, and family members shampoo in the shower.
+Hair and soap go down bathroom drains day and night, and the cruddy mess can quickly jam up the plumbing.
+Regular clearing of the traps saves your plumbing, and it also cuts down on cleaning time — water that flows out of the tub quickly doesn't allow dirt to settle on these surfaces.

 If clearing the trap doesn't clear the drain, you'll have to take stronger measures.
 First plunge the drain.
 Before you use the plunger in the bathroom basin, plug the overflow opening.
 This allows the plunger to exercise its maximum suction effect on the clogged drain.